Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 python3 scripts/dry_run.py --spec specs/high_memory_usage/specify.md --action delete_namespace

-*Expected: readiness_pass → code 0, PASS incident=HM-… score=24/25; readiness_block_audit → code 1, BLOCK … score=22/25 with reasons "score 22/25 below threshold 23" and "audit_trace_coverage=0.7 < 1.0 — full coverage mandatory"; restart_pod PASS, delete_namespace BLOCK.*
+*Expectation: readiness_pass → code 0, PASS incident=HM-… score=24/25; readiness_block_audit → code 1, BLOCK … score=22/25 with the reasons "score 22/25 below threshold 23" and "audit_trace_coverage=0.7 < 1.0 — full coverage is required"; restart_pod PASS, delete_namespace BLOCK.*

-CategoryScore (0–5)Evidence artifactReason for reduction
+CategoryScore (0–5)Artifact-evidenceReason for reduction

 Spec